Second Semi-Fermented Soy Sauce Manufacturing Method and patent available for free

 In addition, it is said that the invention of the "Second Semi-Fermented Soy Sauce Manufacturing Method" provided an influence on the food policy of Economic & Scientific Section in GHQ (General Headquarters).
 After the war in 1948, GHQ announced to release 20,000 tons of soybean meal.
 However, it is said that the woman in charge from GHQ, Ms. Blanche Appleton, knew the invention of "Second Semi-Fermented Soy Sauce Manufacturing Method" and revised the distribution ratio within the seasoning industry which was once decided, and raised the distribution ratio in the soy sauce industry.

 Kikkoman discontinued the production of soy sauce by the "Second Semi-Fermented Soy Sauce Manufacturing Method" in 1970.
-However, their achievement is being engraved even now in "Semi-Fermented Soy Sauce Monument" and "Peace Child Statue" within our R&D Headquarters.
+However, their achievement is being engraved even now in "Semi-Fermented Soy Sauce Monument" and "Peace Child Statue".